Niels-Jørgen Hansen

-Niels-Jørgen Hansen (born 22 October 1965) is a Danish professional darts player who competes in Professional Darts Corporation events.
+Niels-Jørgen Hansen (born 22 October 1965) is a Danish professional darts player who has played in Professional Darts Corporation (PDC) events.

 Career

-Hansen's first bigger tournament was the German Open in 2007, where he was one of the Final 64.
+Hansen's first bigger tournament was the German Open in 2007, where he was one of the final 64.
 Throughout his career, he has competed in several similar tournaments.

-In SDC Denmark in 2012, he made it to the Finale, but lost 3-6 to Dennis Lindskjold.
+In 2012 Scandinavian Darts Corporation Pro Tour in Denmark, he made it to the final, which he lost 3–6 to Dennis Lindskjold.

-He will make his PDC European Tour debut in June 2019 at the 2019 Danish Darts Open, where he will face Ryan Harrington in the first round.
+He was due to make his PDC European Tour debut in June 2019 at the 2019 Danish Darts Open, where he was scheduled to face Ryan Harrington in the first round.